 \section{Abstract}

-Ruthenium dioxide (RuO$_2$) has recently emerged as a candidate altermagnet, yet its intrinsic magnetic ground state—particularly in thin films—remains debated.
+Ruthenium dioxide (RuO$_2$) has recently emerged as a altermagnetic candidate, but its intrinsic magnetic ground state in thin films remains widely debated.
 This study aims to clarify the nature and spatial extent of the magnetic order in RuO$_2$ thin films grown under different conditions.
-Thin films of RuO$_2$ with thicknesses of \SIlist{30;33}{\nano\meter} are fabricated by pulsed laser deposition and sputtering onto TiO$_2$(110) and Al$_2$O$_3$(\={1}102) substrates, respectively.
-Low-energy muon spin rotation/relaxation (LE-$\mu$SR) with depth-resolved sensitivity measurements is performed in transverse magnetic fields (TF) from \SIrange{4}{290}{\kelvin}.
-The $\mu$SR data collected with muon implantation energy of \SI{1}{\kilo\eV} reveal that magnetic signals originate from the near-surface region of the film ($\lesssim$\SI{10}{\nano\meter}), and the affected volume fraction is at most $\sim$8.5\%.
+Thin films of RuO$_2$ with thicknesses of \SIlist{30;33}{\nano\meter} are deposited by pulsed laser deposition and sputtering onto TiO$_2$(110) and Al$_2$O$_3$(\={1}102) substrates, respectively.
+Low-energy muon spin rotation/relaxation (LE-$\mu$SR) with depth-resolved sensitivity measurements are performed in transverse magnetic fields (TF) from \SIrange{4}{290}{\kelvin}.
+The $\mu$SR data collected with muon implantation energy of \SI{1}{\kilo\eV} reveal that magnetic signals originate from the near-surface region of the film ($\lesssim$\SI{10}{\nano\meter}), and the affected volume fraction is of approximately 8.5\%.
 The localized magnetic response is consistent across different substrates, growth techniques, and parameter sets, suggesting a common origin related to surface defects and dimensionality effects.
 The combined use of TF-$\mu$SR and study of depth-dependent implantation with low-energy muons provides direct evidence for surface-confined, inhomogeneous static magnetic order in RuO$_2$ thin films, helping reconcile discrepancies.
 These findings underscore the importance of considering reduced-dimensional contributions and motivate further investigation into the role of defects, strain, and stoichiometry on the magnetic properties of RuO$_2$, especially at the surface.